django-oscar/django-oscar/README.md

 	workon oscar
 	pip install -r requirements.txt

+Now install oscar within your virtual env
+    python setup.py develop

 Now create a `local_settings.py` file which contains details of your local database that you want to use for development.
 Be sure to create two databases: one for development and one for running the unit tests (prefix `test_` on the normal db name).

-Create your database:
+## Developing

+Developing oscar normally involves working on a django project which uses oscar as a installed app.
+There are several such projects within the `examples` folder - the `defaultshop` project does not customise oscar at all and uses everything in its default format.

+Each example shop has its own `manage.py` executable which you can use to create your database:
     ./manage.py syncdb

-## Developing

-There is a shortcut script for dropping all of oscar's apps and rerunning `syncdb`
+There is a shortcut script for dropping all of a projects's apps and rerunning `syncdb` in the `examples` folder - you need to specify which project to act on:
-    ./reset_oscar_tables.sh

-Run tests using:
+    ./recreate_project_tables.sh defaultshop

+There is a similar script for running tests:
-    ./run_tests.sh
+    ./run_tests.sh defaultshop
 This specifies a sqlite3 database to use for testing and filters out the useless output.

 You can also use the functionality from [django-test-extensions](https://github.com/garethr/django-test-extensions/) which